Lecrapouille/TimedPetriNetEditor/README.md

 *Fig 1 - A timed Petri net (made with this editor).*

 Why another Petri editor ?
-Because many Petri node editors in GitHub are no longer maintained (> 7 years) or made in foreign languages (C#, Java), foreign compiler (Visual Studio), foreign operating systems (Windows) or their code is too complex to add my own extensions.
+Because many Petri node editors in GitHub are no longer maintained (> 7 years) or that I cannot personaly compile or use (Windows system, Visual Studio compiler, C#, Java ..) or the code is too complex to add my own extensions.
 In the future, this editor will complete my [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) toolbox for Julia (still in gestation) by adding a graphical interface (for the moment there is no Petri net editors available for Julia).

 ## How to compile the project?

 Prerequisites to compile this project are:
-- g++ or clang++ compiler for C++11.
+- g++ or clang++ compiler for C++14 (because of `std::make_unique` is used).
 - SFML: `sudo apt-get install libsfml-dev`

 To download the code source, type the following command on a Linux console: